nikolio/adnotium/README.md

 A place to organize my thoughts about free self-hosted comments for static pages

+---

+Idea: A portable and free way managing comments for static sites without privacy compromises (discus) or need to pay and maintain vm's

+The ideal script/utility should:
+* query email creds(user/pass) from an open keepass instance or other secure place.
+* login to the email and search for posted forms
+* sanitize and post with hugo

+---

 Free as in both
 - free speech
 - free soda